 The more specific nature of the relationship between the state and societal actors is changing, however.
 Previously, these contacts were institutionalized with all major players invited to provide input on almost all major policy issues.
 Today, these consultations are more ad-hoc and strategic.
 The government seems to operate on the assumption that bringing in societal actors tends to increase public expenditure.
 While this is not an unreasonable theory, it nonetheless has had the effect that the inclusion of societal actors is less extensive today than it was 20 to 25 years ago.
-The decline of the Royal Commissions is one important example of the reduction of societal consultation in Sweden under the period of review.
+The previously mentioned decline of the Royal Commissions is one important example of the reduction of societal consultation in Sweden under the period of review.
+Overall, most observers today agree that corporatism as a model of governance has been significantly weakened in Sweden.

-However, there have also been some tendencies towards increasing societal consultation.
+However, there have also been some tendencies toward increasing societal consultation.
 The increasing significance of so-called new modes of governance - networks, markets, partnerships and so on - has opened up new arenas for exchanges and communication between government institutions and organized interests.
 Also, studies show that societal actors now target specific institutions rather than engaging the state as a whole.
 Unions, for example, still target public institutions that draft policy, whereas business organizations are more active vis-à-vis executive agencies.